-We hope both boat owners, boat brokers, boat manufacturers and other interested parties will find our articles helpful and practically useful!
+We hope boat owners, boat brokers, boat manufacturers, and other interested parties will find our articles helpful and practically useful.

 A boat thruster is a device that moves the boat in a sideways direction.
-Vessels outfitted with both a stern and bow thruster also have total 360 directional manoeuvrability.
+Vessels fitted with both a stern and bow thruster has total 360 directional maneuverability.
 The most common type of boat thruster is a tunnel thruster installed in the bow or stern of a vessel with one or two propellers driven by an electric or hydraulic motor.

-The relatively high costs of employing tugboats for every arrival and departure from port for commercial vessels was reasonably the main force behind the first thruster developments.
-Installing one or more thrusters on these large ships made sense also surpassing the point of running cost reductions, as they increased the vessels manoeuvrability and thereby increased safety in crowded waters.
+The relatively high costs of employing tugboats for every arrival and departure from port for commercial vessels were reasonably the main force behind the first thruster developments.
+Installing one or more thrusters on these massive ships made sense also surpassing the point of running cost reductions, as they increased the vessel's maneuverability and thereby increased safety in crowded waters.

-In the mid-1980s, a few boat equipment manufacturers recognised the benefits that a bow thruster could provide for all boat types and sizes and the development and production of the first thrusters for leisure boats hit the market.
+In the mid-1980s, a few boat equipment manufacturers recognized the benefits that a bow thruster could provide for all boat types and sizes, and the development and production of the first thrusters for leisure boats hit the market.

-For many years tunnel-based bow thrusters were open to the market however, at that time the products were considered to be relatively expensive accessories.
-But as average boat size increased steadily from year to year and the ports did not many boat builders now saw that such a docking aid offered tremendous support for boaters in the increasingly crowded and tight harbours.
+For many years tunnel-based bow thrusters were open to the market; however, at that time, the products were considered to be relatively expensive accessories.
+But as average boat size increased steadily from year to year and the ports did not many boat builders now saw that such a docking aid offered tremendous support for boaters in the increasingly crowded and tight harbors.

 The most common thruster categories in the market today:

-Running your vessel in the open sea is a breeze, but come to a busy overcrowded or tricky harbour, and you may feel your blood pressure rise.
-As a mariner, you might have experienced that in these conditions manoeuvring your vessel can be far more demanding than it seems.
+Running your vessel in the open sea is a breeze, but come to a busy overcrowded or tricky harbor, and you may feel your blood pressure rise.
+As a mariner, you might have experienced that in these conditions maneuvering your vessel can be far more demanding than it seems.

-Well, with one or more thrusters on board, you gain one of the most important factors to reduce stress while docking, which is time.
+Calculating wind, ocean current, tides, and other crafts' presence creates a chaotic three-dimensional dilemma in the brain, wishing you had the mind of an Apollo space astronaut.
+With one or more thrusters onboard, you gain one of the most critical factors to reduce stress while docking, which is time.
 Time to orient yourself, time to consider and plan, and time to wait for others!

 Many boaters tend to have a lifelong relationship with the sea.
 Unfortunately, as age slowly takes its toll, handling your vessel becomes more difficult.
 But this is where a proportionally controlled thruster system can keep your passion for the sea thriving and well.
-With proportionally controlled bow and stern thrusters onboard, you can pin the boat in the desired location and come alongside the dock and operate even a large vessel single handily the same way.
+With proportionally controlled bow and stern thrusters on board, you can pin the boat in the desired location and get alongside the dock and operate even a large vessel on your own the same way.

-Few boat owners will voluntarily accept the cost or labour to replace a pre-installed thruster, even if it does not perform as desired.
+Few boat owners will voluntarily accept the cost or labor to replace a pre-installed thruster, even if it does not perform as desired.
 So, picking the right thruster the first time is crucial for many years of operation after installation.
-The right thruster is energy efficient, quiet and powerful enough to help you in the worst possible conditions when the thruster is needed the most.

 The most critical factors for choosing the right bow or stern thruster are: